In the following section, we answer questions that are frequently

 For a complete listing of limitations in NDB Cluster, see Section 3.7, “Known Limitations of NDB Cluster”.
 See also Section 3.7.11, “Previous NDB Cluster Issues Resolved in NDB Cluster 7.3”.

-constraints, comparable to that found in the
+is comparable to that found in the

 InnoDB storage engine; see